darkrelics/eidolon-engine/README.md

 ## Deployment Modes

-The engine supports three deployment configurations:
+The engine supports three deployment configurations, all using the same unified backend:

-1. **Incremental Mode**: Perfect for casual gaming with automated progression
+1. **Incremental Mode**: Deploys the incremental game UI with timer-based progression
-2. **MUD Mode**: Traditional multiplayer text adventure experience
+2. **MUD Mode**: Deploys the Portal web interface for MUD access (SSH server deployed separately)
-3. **Hybrid Mode**: Combines both modes for maximum flexibility
+3. **Hybrid Mode**: Deploys the incremental UI while supporting both game types

-All modes share the same backend infrastructure, ensuring consistent game mechanics and data persistence.
+All modes share the same Lambda functions and DynamoDB tables.
+The character GameMode field ensures a character can only be active in one mode at a time, preventing concurrent access issues.

 ## Contributing